 Platform 1 is the most developed and most thoroughly assessed of our smoke-free platforms.
 We have accumulated extensive non-clinical and clinical data to support its potential to reduce the risk of developing smoking-related diseases compared to continued cigarette smoking.

-The introduction of a second product under Platform 1 supports our approach to develop a range of smoke-free products, so that every smoker who would otherwise continue to smoke cigarettes can find a suitable alternative that allows them to fully switch.
+Our approach is to develop a range of smoke-free products, so that every adult smoker who would otherwise continue to smoke cigarettes can find a suitable alternative that allows them to fully switch.

 We have scientifically demonstrated that during the operation of Platform 1, no combustion occurs, and the aerosol generated has on average 95% lower levels of HPHCs than found in the smoke of a 3R4F reference cigarette used in tobacco research.

 Click through the animation to see the Platform 1 three-component HTP in action

 When the heated tobacco unit is inserted into the tobacco holder, the heating blade is embedded in the tobacco.
 Once turned on, the heating blade heats the tobacco while also monitoring its temperature to ensure consistent taste and avoid burning.